NethServer/ns8-metrics/README.md

 The module listens to the following events:
 - `metrics-datasource-changed`: when a new Grafana datasource is added or removed by a module
+- `metrics-dashboard-changed`: when a new Grafana dashboard is added or removed by a module

 The module will automatically provision the new datasource and target to Grafana and Prometheus.
 Module handlers will search for the configuration inside the Redis module space keys.